Metaboverse/Metaboverse/docs/content/general-usage.rst

   :align: center
 |
 --------------------------------------------------
-Regulatory Hotspot Identification (Motif Analysis)
+Regulatory Hotspot Identification (:data:`Pattern Analysis`)
 --------------------------------------------------
 | Regulatory patterns can be searched for in the global reaction network using this page.
-Users can select different motif types by clicking on the appropriate buttons and adjusting their thresholds as necessary.
+Users can select different reaction pattern types by clicking on the appropriate buttons and adjusting their thresholds as necessary.
 |
-| Currently, these motif types are available:
+| Currently, these reaction pattern types are available:
 | 1. **Average**: A reaction whose absolute difference between the average measured values of reactants and the average measured values of products is greater than or equal to the threshold.
 | 2. **MaxMax**: A reaction whose absolute difference between the maximum measured value of reactants and the maximum measured value of products is greater than or equal to the threshold.
 | 3. **MaxMin**: A reaction whose absolute difference between the maximum measured value of reactants and the minimum measured value of products is greater than or equal to the threshold.